Augmented Reality | Manufacturing AR | Autodesk

 Designing with AR reduces physical prototyping, saving time and material resources.
 And through sensor data and AR, manufacturers can identify and troubleshoot production line issues quicker, reducing downtime.

-Using AR in the warehouse can aid with product picking and maintaining inventory, as well as visualising and fixing other stockroom problems.
+Using AR in the warehouse can aid with product picking and maintaining inventory, as well as visualizing and fixing other stockroom problems.

 AR can provide robust training for new hires and upskilling for existing employees, and is available on-demand from just about anywhere.
 Trainers can also be off-site.

 Manufacturers can plan safer workflows with less setup.
-AR training is also safer, letting employees practise tasks risk-free and with the use of both hands when using mixed-reality glasses.
+AR training is also safer, letting employees practice tasks risk-free and with the use of both hands when using mixed-reality glasses.

-3D virtual prototyping software for automotive design — available as VRED Design, VRED Professional, VRED Server, VRED Presenter.
+3D virtual prototyping software for automotive design—available as VRED Design, VRED Professional, and VRED Presenter

 KIA EUROPE